How To Start A Cleaning Business

 Invoicing For Your Cleaning Business

-While the digital systems are great for keeping track of your financials and invoices, remember that they will charge a small fee for each transaction that’s made.
-For example, Square charges 2.9% plus $0.30 for each invoice sent.
+While digital payment systems excel at tracking finances and invoices, they charge transaction fees.
+For instance, Square charges 2.9% plus $0.30 per invoice sent.

 Final Thoughts: How To Start A Cleaning Business